 To date, we have financed our operations primarily through public and private placements of equity and debt securities, revenue under agreements with third parties and interest income on invested capital.
-At March 31, 2002, we had cash, cash equivalents and marketable securities in the aggregate of \$638.1 million, compared to \$650.3 million at December 31, 2001.
+At September 30, 2002, we had cash, cash equivalents and marketable securities in the aggregate of \$623.8 million, compared to \$650.3 million at December 31, 2001.

-Net cash provided by our operating activities for the three months ended March 31, 2002 was approximately \$0.9 million compared with net cash used in our operating activities of \$1.2 million in the 2001 period.
-The change was primarily due to a decrease in interest receivable, interest payable, accrued clinical trials expense and other accrued liabilities, partially offset by an increase in other current assets for the 2002 period.
+Net cash provided by our operating activities for the nine months ended September 30, 2002 was approximately \$0.1 million compared with \$2.1 million in the 2001 period.
+The change was primarily due to a net loss for the nine months ended September 30, 2002, a decrease in interest receivable during the nine months ended September 30, 2002 versus an increase in interest receivable for the 2001 period and a decrease in other current assets during the nine months ended September 30, 2002 versus an increase in the prior- year period.

-Net cash provided by our investing activities for the three months ended March 31, 2002 was \$112.2 compared to net cash used in our investing activities of \$218.5 million in 2001.
+Net cash provided by our investing activities for the nine months ended September 30, 2002 was \$116.0 million compared to net cash used in our investing activities of \$293.7 million in 2001.
 The change in 2002 was primarily the result of maturities of marketable securities during the period as compared to our reinvestment activities associated with the purchases of short- and long-term investments in 2001.

-Net cash provided by our financing activities for the three months ended March 31, 2002 was \$0.9 million compared to \$1.3 million in 2001.
+Net cash provided by our financing activities for the nine months ended September 30, 2002 was \$3.0 million compared to \$6.5 million in the 2001 period.
 The change in 2002 from 2001 was primarily the result of a decrease in the exercise of outstanding stock options.

 We estimate that our existing capital resources will be sufficient to fund our current level of operations for at least the next few years.
-Our future capital requirements will depend on numerous factors, including, among others, interest income, royalties from sales of products of third party licensees, including Synagis, Herceptin, Zenapax and Mylotarg; our ability to enter into additional collaborative, humanization and patent licensing arrangements; progress of product candidates in clinical trials; the ability of our licensees to obtain regulatory approval and successfully manufacture and market products licensed under our patents; the continued or additional support by our collaborative partners or other third parties of research and development efforts and clinical trials; investment in existing and new research and development programs; time required to gain regulatory approvals; resources we devote to manufacturing facilities; our ability to obtain and retain funding from third parties under collaborative arrangements; our continued development of internal marketing and sales capabilities; the demand for our potential products, if and when approved; potential acquisitions of technology, product candidates or businesses by us; and the costs of defending or prosecuting any patent opposition or litigation necessary to protect our proprietary technology.
+Our future capital requirements will depend on numerous factors, including, among others, interest income, royalties from sales of products by third party licensees, including Synagis, Herceptin, Zenapax and Mylotarg; our ability to enter into additional collaborative, humanization, patent license and patent rights agreements; progress of product candidates in clinical trials; the ability of our licensees to obtain regulatory approval and successfully manufacture and market products licensed under our patents; the continued or additional support by our collaborative partners or other third parties of research and development efforts and clinical trials; investment in existing and new research and development programs; time required to gain regulatory approvals; resources we devote to manufacturing facilities; our ability to obtain and retain funding from third parties under collaborative arrangements; our continued development of internal marketing and sales capabilities; the demand for our potential products, if and when approved; potential acquisitions of technology, product candidates or businesses by us; and the costs of defending or prosecuting any patent opposition or litigation necessary to protect our proprietary technology.
 In order to develop and commercialize our potential products we may need to raise substantial additional funds through equity or debt financings, collaborative arrangements, the use of sponsored research efforts or other means.
 No assurance can be given that such additional financing will be available on acceptable terms, if at all, and such financing may only be available on terms dilutive to existing stockholders.

-In Fremont, California, Somerville, New Jersey, Plymouth, Minnesota and Paris, France, we occupy leased facilities under agreements that expire in 2004, 2005, 2009 and 2003, respectively.
+In Fremont, California; Menlo Park, California; Somerville, New Jersey; Plymouth, Minnesota and Paris, France, we occupy leased facilities under agreements that expire in 2004, 2005, 2005, 2009 and 2003, respectively.
 We also have leased certain office equipment under operating leases.